mlswg/mls-protocol/draft-ietf-mls-protocol.md

-A member of a group authenticates the identities of other participants by means of credentials issued by some authentication system, e.g., a PKI.
+A member of a group authenticates the identities of other participants by means of credentials issued by some authentication system, like a PKI.
 Each type of credential MUST express the following data:

 * The public key of a signature key pair